PhD degree requirements

 NOTE: Students may seek a waiver of one or more of the language requirements by petitioning the Graduate Committee in writing, and providing appropriate documentation of their competency in the language(s) in question.

-Based on the template in the Graduate School Handbook.
+Title Page: Based on the template in the Graduate School Manual.
 (1 page)

-The Table of Contents of the proposed dissertation itself.
+Proposed Table of Contents: The table of contents of the proposed dissertation itself.
 (1 page)

 PhD Comprehensive Examination

-Students must pass a Comprehensive Examination before a committee designated by the Art History Graduate Committee.
-This examination will focus on: i) the circulated dissertation proposal; ii) professional knowledge and practice, based on a familiarity with broad methodological and historiographical questions in the discipline, as demonstrated by syllabi and/or proposals in the student's chosen professional field, as agreed with the chair of the examining committee.
+Students must pass a comprehensive examination before a committee designated by the Art History Graduate Committee.
+This examination will focus on: i) the circulated dissertation proposal; and ii) professional knowledge and practice, based on a familiarity with broad methodological and historiographical questions in the discipline, as demonstrated by syllabi and/or proposals in the student's chosen professional field, as agreed with the chair of the examining committee.

 Dissertation and Defense

-When the final draft has been accepted by the student's supervisor and committee, the dissertation is defended in an oral examination that is open to the public and is conducted by the student's dissertation committee and an external examiner, appointed by the Dean of the Graduate School.
-The final dissertation must be submitted electronically in accordance with Graduate School regulations (with hardcopy required by the department).
+When the final draft has been accepted by the student's supervisor and committee, the dissertation is defended in an oral examination that is open to the public and is conducted by the student's dissertation committee and an outside examiner, appointed by the vice provost and dean of the Graduate School.
+The final dissertation must be submitted electronically in accordance with Graduate School regulations (with a hard copy required by the department).
 An acceptable dissertation demonstrates the student's ability to handle significant problems in the history of art, architecture, visual culture or the built environment in a critical and scholarly manner and makes a contribution to the discipline.